DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/smart-selector/index.md

 ```

 The first parameter to `createSmartSelector` expects a selector that returns the parent entity.
 If you want to use some other selector, you'll need to convert it to a selector that returns an Entity first.
 See [Using With Existing Selectors](../using-smart-ng-rx/using-with-existing-selectors) for more information.

+While not absolutely necessary for SmartNgRX, it is best to chain smartSelectors together.
+That is, childSelectors should point to other smart selectors unless the childSelector has no children.
+In that case, it should be an entity selector.